robyblok/laravel-storyblok-101/README.md

 }
 ```

-Then in the file `resources/css/app.css` you can load the tailwind plugins:
+Then, in the file `resources/css/app.css`, you can load the tailwind plugins:

 ```css
 @tailwind base;